TheMarlboroMan/punge/README.md

 ## TODO and FIX.

+- Separate cpp files, do real makefile... it sucks since it's slower in the end.

+- Experiment with getch alternatives...
 - Fix borders.
+This is rather easy of course.
 - Finish the interpreter with the missing commands.
+I am only missing the input stuff.
-- Hide the cursor and clear the standard input.
+- Hide the cursor, show it when needed.
+- Clear the stdin when done.
 - Separate the stack slice... perhaps we can use the stack manipulator for that?

 - Normalize board format (perhaps board first, info later????).
 - Normalize puzzle set structure.
-- Experiment with getch alternatives...

 ## For my own reference: befunge-93 instruction list